 Focus on the Details

 Long exposure photos require you to work within your camera’s manual mode.
-By definition, long exposure shots have your camera shutter open for long periods of time, which can lead to your daytime image being so over exposed that your highlights are blown out and the image is too bright.
 It is impossible to tell you which exact settings to use on your camera during a long exposure, as the settings vary greatly based on the amount of available light, however the settings below are a great starting point during daylight for you to fine tune while out in your chosen landscape.

 Have fun with it

-Remember to enjoy the beautiful fall weather and scenery while you’re out there!
-Don’t be afraid to play around with your settings and try new things in your photos.
+Remember to enjoy the lovely autumn weather and scenery while you’re out there!
+Play around with your settings and try new things in your photos during this season.
 Photography is an art form so follow your gut and get inspired!